anthology-inc/at23-power-automate-workshop/README.md

 ---

-## Add Anthology Student API Calls
+## Add Anthology Student API calls

 Now that the JSON schema has been updated and tested, we can add Anthology Student API calls which will make use of these parameters.